NetroScript/Graveyard-Keeper-Savefile-Editor/README.md

   * Remove stuck church goes
   * Reset your dungeon

-## Screenshot
+## Screenshots

 ![Preview](https://i.imgur.com/XZdmo3Z.png)

 ## Installation

+### General
+If you have Python installed, you can directly use the master branch (download [here](https://github.com/NetroScript/Graveyard-Keeper-Savefile-Editor/archive/refs/heads/master.zip)) and go over to [Installing the Python version](#installing-the-python-version).
+This method of installation works on any platform (Windows, Linux, macOS).

+**If you are on Windows and do not have Python installed**, you can download a `.zip` file containing a `.exe` instead.
+You can find this `.zip` file on the [releases page](https://github.com/NetroScript/Graveyard-Keeper-Savefile-Editor/releases).
+The downloaded archive has a bundled version of Python with all necessary modules.

+### Installing the Python version

-* Download this as zip and extract it to the folder where you want it to be
+* Download this as zip and extract it any folder
 * Get Python (>=3.4)
-* If you are using a macOS/Linux system where `python` is by default python 2.x, replace `python` with `python3`.
-Also instead of creating a .bat file, create a .sh file.
+* If you are using a macOS/Linux system where `python` is by default Python 2.x, replace `python` with `python3`.
 Additionally according to users you might also need to install `python-tk` if it is not yet included in your distribution.
 * Install dependencies using `python -m pip install -r requirements.txt`.
-* Execute the file with `python main.py` (in the console with the folder where main.py resides as working directory - to simplify this just create a `run.bat` in the directory with the same content)
+* Execute the file with `python main.py` (in the console with the folder where main.py resides as working directory - to simplify this just create a `run.bat` (Windows) or `run.sh` (Linux) in the directory with the same content)
 * Enjoy

-**OR**

-Download a [frozen release](https://github.com/NetroScript/Graveyard-Keeper-Savefile-Editor/releases) for windows (so you don't need to install python).

 ## Save File Locations